-Scenario Parameter Units Results Modules C1 to C4 End of life The end-of-life stage starts when the construction product is replaced, dismantled or deconstructed from the buildin or construction works and does not provide any further function.
-The recovered steel is transported for recycling wh a small portion is assumed to be unrecoverable and remains in the rubble which is sent to landfill.
-92% of the reinforci steel is assumed to be recycled and 8% is sent to landfill [STELCONSTRUCTION.INFO 2012].
-The EPD covers transport and end-of-life in Oman.
-Once steel scrap is generated through the deconstruction activities on the demolition site it is considered to ha reached the "end of waste" state.
-No further processing is required so there are no impacts associated with this modu Hence no impacts are reported in module C3.
-Waste for recycling - Recovered steel from crushed concrete % 92 Waste for energy recovery - Energy recovery is not considered for this study as most end-of- life steel scrap is recycled, while the remainder is landfilled - >- - Waste for final disposal - Unrecoverable steel lost in crushed concrete and sent to landfill % 2 Portion of energy assigned to rebar from energy required to demolish building, per tonne 24 Transport to waste processing by Truck - Fuel consumption 1.56 Transport to waste processing by Truck - Distance km 463 Transport to waste processing by Truck - Capacity utilisation % 85 Transport to waste processing by Truck - Density of Product kg/m 3 7850 Transport to waste processing by Container ship - Fuel consumption litre/km 0.0041 Transport to waste processing by Container ship - Distance km 158 Transport to waste processing by Container ship - Capacity utilisation % 50 Transport to waste processing by Container ship - Density of Product kg/m 3 7850 Module D "Benefits and loads beyond the system boundary" (module D) accounts for the environmental benefits and loads resulting from net steel scrap that is used as raw material in the EAF or in induction furnace and that is collected recycling at end of life.
+cenario Parameter Units Result Modules C1 to C4 nd of life The end-of-life stage starts when the construction product is replaced, dismantled or decons or construction works and does not provide any further function.
+The recovered steel is transfa small portion is assumed to be unrecoverable and remains in the rubble which is sent to land steel is assumed to be recycled and 8% is sent to landfill [STEELCONSTRUCTION.INFO 2012].
+The and end-of-life in Oman.
+Once steel scrap is generated through the deconstruction activities on the demolition site reached the "end of waste" state.
+No further processing is required so there are no impacts as: Hence no impacts are reported in module C3. ported for redfill, 92% of the EPD cover ecycling whe reinford stransported to h Waste for recycling - Recovered steel from crushed concrete % 92 Waste for energy recovery - Energy recovery is not considered for this study as most end-of- life steel scrap is recycled, while the remainder is landfilled - ) - Waste for final disposal - Unrecoverable steel lost in crushed concrete and sent to landfill % 2 Portion of energy assigned to rebar from energy required to demolish building, per tonne MJ 24 Transport to waste processing by Truck - Fuel consumption litre/km 1.56 Transport to waste processing by Truck - Distance km 463 Transport to waste processing by Truck - Capacity utilisation % 85 Transp ort to waste processing by Truck - Density of Product kg/m3 7850 Transport to waste processing by Container ship - Fuel consumption litre/km 0.0041 Transport to waste processing by Container ship - Distance km 158 Transport to waste processing by Container ship - Capacity utilisation 50 Transport to waste processing by Container ship - Density of Product kg/m3 7850 Module D It is assumed that 92% of the steel used in the structure is recovered for recycling, while the remainder is landfille "Benefits and loads beyond the system boundary" (module D) accounts for the environmental benefits and load resulting from net steel scrap that is used as raw material in the EAF or in induction furnace and that is collected recycling at end of life.
 The balance between total scrap arisings recycled from fabrication, installation and end of and scrap consumed by the manufacturing process (internally sourced scrap is not included in this calculation).
-The benefits and loads are calculated by including the burdens of recycling and the benefit of avoided prime production.
-This study is concerned with billets manufactured from secondary production route in which steel scrap is the me ferrous charge to the EAF or IF, and a limited amount of DRI can also be used.
-In secondary production route us steel scrap is required as input to the system than is recovered at end of life.
-In DRI production rout a large amount of net scrap is generated over the life cycle as the iron ore used to obtain DRI is a virgin source a there is a high end of life recycling rate for reinforcing steel products.
-As majority of the raw material is the steel scrap the net effect is that module D mainly models the burdens associated with the scrap input (secondary material) to the steelmaking process.
-The resulting scrap credit/burden is calculated based on the global "value of scrap" approc ach (/worlds teel 2011).
-Recycled Content kg 951 Re-used Content kg 0 Recovered for recycling kg 920 Recovered for re-use kg 0 кg 0
+The benefits and loads are calculated by including the burdens of recycling and the benefit of avoided prim production.
+This study is concerned with the secondary production route and more scrap is required as input to the system that recovered at end of life.
+The net effect of this is that module D mainly models the burdens associated with the scripput (secondary material) to the steelmaking process.
+The resulting scrap credit/burden is calculated based on the global "value of scrap" approa ich (/worlds: Recycled Content kg 951 Re-used Content kg 0 Recovered for recycling kg 920 Recovered for re-use kg 0